onknows/euro-bookies-2016/README.md

    * master   -> containing the application
    * ansible  -> containing ansible materials for provisioning

-# Development tools
+# Repository layout

-   the folder **devtools** contains instructions to start a mariadb instance using docker
+  * bookies-2016-app contains the nodejs application
+  * bookies-2016-database contains the database versions, see start-mysql-docker.sh for instructions